DAICers/docs-1/docs/dymension-litepaper/index.md

 ### RollApp Virtual Machine (RVM)

-Dymension introduces a novel dispute- resolution mechanism which simulates a RollApp execution environment within the Dymension Hub.
+Dymension introduces a novel dispute-resolution mechanism which simulates a RollApp execution environment within the Dymension Hub.
 The Dymension Hub spins up an RVM instance which is being fed with the exact context of a given transaction, resulting in a deterministic output.
 As such, Dymension is capable of supporting various execution environments.

 ### Embedded Hub AMM